Yair Ansbacher: Military career

 In 2006, Ansbacher served in the Second Lebanon War.
 His experiences were used for his book Like a Bird's Shadow published in 2009.

-Ansbacher had a roll in the 2020 Israeli film "April 7, 1980", which was released in Israeli as Halaila HaZeh (This Night).
+Ansbacher had a role in the 2020 Israeli film "April 7, 1980", which was released in Israel as Halaila HaZeh (This Night).
 He also served as a weapons instructor and battle coordinator for the film.
 He also was a weapons consultant and warfare instructor for the KAN 11 docu-drama The Longest Night.
 Both films dealt with the Misgav Am hostage crisis.

-As a reservist, Ansbacher was among the first to be called up in response to the October 7th massacre.
+As a reservist, Ansbacher was among the first to be called up in response to the October 7 attacks.
 He was in the first-response team sent to Kibbutz Nir Yitzchak near the border of Gaza to combat Hamas terrorists.
 He called it the "longest 12 hours of my life".
 He wrote a book about his experiences in 2023 entitled And the Lion Will Be Exalted – On Correcting Israel's New Way of War.
 In 2025 he wrote a follow-up called Like a Lion, He Shall Rise: The War We Failed to Foresee, the Devastating Price We Paid, and the Miracles That Saved Us in which he uses his personal military experiences and historical research.

 He served as an advisor to several bodies in the defense establishment, including the Northern Command, Israel Police and the National Information Headquarters in the Prime Minister's Office.

-In 2024 and again in 2025 Ansbacher embarked on a speaking tour in the United States where he discussed his personal experiences on October 7th and how it relates to his studies in military history and his grandparents survival in the Holocaust.
+In 2024 and again in 2025 Ansbacher embarked on a speaking tour in the United States where he discussed his personal experiences on October 7 and how it relates to his studies in military history and his grandparents survival in the Holocaust.
 One speaking event at Florida State University drew anti-Israel protests.